 Now, there is a solid chance that if you're asking yourself all of these questions, 1 by 1, that you may have a questionable link on your hands.
 One of the best pieces I ever got about a backlink from my former SEO mentor, "When you see a good backlink, you just know.
 When you see a bad backlink, you just know."
 This is very true advice, gut instincts matter, and sometimes data doesn't tell you anything you don't already know, but it's important to know that there could be links that are "iffy".
 If you're not sure what you looking at, ask yourself these questions above and you'll give yourself a clearer picture on what's a high quality backlink, and what's a bad one.

 BUT!
-If you ever have questions about your backlink profile or need help from a professional SEO expert to gauge your website's backlinks, look no further than the digital marketing experts at Marcel Digital!
-We're standing by and ready to help you achieve your business needs and goals.
-Feel free to reach out today and we will get back to you right away!
+If you ever have questions about your backlink profile or need help from a SEO expert to gauge your website's backlinks, let our digital marketing experts take a look.
+Feel free to reach out today and we will get right back to you.